chipsalliance/f4pga-examples/docs/personal-designs.rst

 Using Symbiflow to upload your own designs
 ===========================================

-This section describes how you can upload you're own designs to an FPGA from start to finish using only open source tools.
+This section describes how to upload you're own designs to an FPGA from start to finish using only open source tools.

-Prepareing your environment
+Preparing your environment
 ----------------------------
 Before building any example, set the installation directory to match what you set it to earlier, for example: